 The trot should be a strong, forward moving gait and shall exhibit good impulsion and power from the hindquarters while being balanced with an even cadence in the stride.
-The trot should be a smooth, ground covering, two beat diagonal gait.
-The trot shall show suspension, while being balanced with an even cadence in the stride.
+The trot should be a smooth, ground covering, two beat diagonal gait with forward movement (not a jog) and suspension.
+The trot shall - show suspension while being balanced with an even cadence in the stride.
+Any horse not demonstrating this will be penalized for not demonstrating at the trot. gait